Our Story & Accomplishments

 The group began with a statement.
 They established Sansana – the first new community in the Negev after fifteen years of stagnancy.
 Pioneering in Israel had entered a new era, and OR Movement was born.

-Today nearly 41,247 OR Movement pioneers live in new and renewed communities of the Negev and Galilee.
+Today over 45,000 OR Movement pioneers live in new and renewed communities of the Negev and Galilee.

 8 new communities were established by OR Movement: Sansana, Merchav Am, Be’er Milka, Givot Bar, Mitzpeh Ilan, Eliav, Carmit, and Chiran.